 It is no longer mandatory to report symptoms, cases or exposures to the HWC and students will now be asked to communicate directly with their professors/instructors regarding any necessary absence(s) following a positive test, as they would with any communicable illness.
 Home COVID-19 tests may be used as a valid excuse to isolate and be absent from class.
 Any ATU student or employee can schedule a COVID-19 test by calling 479-968-0329 or stopping by the ATU Health and Wellness Center, Doc Bryan 119.

-If you tested positive for COVID-19 or have symptoms of COVID-19 regardless of vaccination status:
+Anyone who has tested positive for COVID-19 or who has symptoms of COVID-19 should

 If you are symptomatic, you may end isolation after five full days and are fever free for 24 hours without fever-reducing medications and your symptoms are improving.
 After ending isolation, wear a well-fitting mask for 5 more full days anytime you are in public or in close proximity to others in your home.